Can Dogs Die From Stress | Xen Pets

 If your dog is exhibiting any of these signs, it's important to consult with your veterinarian.
 They can help you create a plan to relieve your dog's stress and improve their quality of life.

-Can a dog die of anxiety?
+Can a dog die from anxiety?

 While it might seem like your dog is just being dramatic when they pace back and forth or refuse to eat, anxiety can actually be a very serious issue for animals.
+Both stress and anxiety can contribute to health problems and lead to an early death.

 Just like humans, dogs can experience physical and emotional stress that can lead to health problems.